·

 Woman in Pink Dress Using Laptop Computer

-If you’re a coach, therapist, entrepreneur trying to find your way in the busy online world, my guess is you’ve experienced some doubt or confusion about how you should be doing things in order to stand out.
+If you’re a coach, therapist, entrepreneur trying to find your way in the busy online world, my guess is you’ve experienced some self-doubt, or confusion about how you should be doing things in order to stand out.

-I'm excited to share some simple things that you can take on board to help you let go of perfectionism and self doubt, and increase your confidence and productivity.
+I'm excited to share some simple things that you can take on board to help you let go of perfectionism and self-doubt, and increase your confidence and productivity.

 *Affiliate Disclosure: Some links in this post may contain affiliate links.
 If you purchase something via the link, I may receive a small commission.
 This doesn't affect the price you pay.